Header Photo by Ashlee Duncan

 The follower: absorbs the energy and continues until it runs out, or until something changes.

 I really emphasis this concept when it is time to take our simple shapes and make them come alive with rhythm.
-Here’s my 30 minute LindyHop lesson that shows you the common shapes that we do in LindyHop that I teach to beginners (look for the first video in your dance resource library account.)
+Here’s my 30 minute LindyHop lesson that shows you the common shapes that we do in LindyHop that I teach to beginners (look for the link in the greeting email.)

 When examining both roles from this perspective, the follower is in control of the dance- since they control the energy absorbed.
 If they don’t want to move, the dance is over.
 It won’t matter how shiny the smile, how talented the leading, or how many moves the leader may know- the dance stops or continues with the follower.